A topic from the subject of Biochemistry in Chemistry.

 1. Pipette 2 mL of the food sample into each of two test tubes.

-2. Add 2 drops of lipase enzyme solution to one of the test tubes.
+3. Add 2 drops of lipase enzyme solution to one of the test tubes (the experimental tube).

-3. Add 2 drops of phenolphthalein solution to both test tubes.
+4. Add 2 drops of phenolphthalein solution to all three test tubes.

 Observations:

-• The test tube with the lipase enzyme will turn pink, indicating the presence of fatty acids released by hydrolysis.
+• The test tube with the lipase enzyme (experimental tube) will show a color change from colorless to pink, indicating the presence of fatty acids released by hydrolysis.
+The intensity of the pink color will be related to the concentration of fatty acids.

 Significance:

 This experiment demonstrates the enzymatic hydrolysis of lipids.
 Lipases are enzymes that catalyze the breakdown of lipids into fatty acids and glycerol.
 This process is essential for the digestion and absorption of lipids in the body.
-The experiment also illustrates the use of phenolphthalein as an indicator for the presence of fatty acids.
+The experiment also illustrates the use of phenolphthalein as an indicator for the presence of fatty acids (which are slightly basic).

 Protein Metabolism Experiment